serverwentdown/Skye/README.md

 ![bottom](hardware/3d-bottom.png)

 Skye is the tiny microcontroller for the casual.
-With a small form factor, a WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.
+With a small form factor, a WS2812B LED and a low price, Skye is the cutest microcontroller you'll ever own.

 Features:
 * WS2812B